 Background 22-24 Györ, Hungary Student Job: Study Social sciences Married?
-Interests LEARNING ENVIRONMENT Classrooms should befinvolve
+Interests LEARNING ENVIRONMENT LEARNING ENVIRONMENT

+Classrooms should be/involve

 Group work

+Communication

 Challenging

+Practical

+Modern methods and technologies

+Universities should provide

+Learning opportunities Relevance

+Teaching excellence

+International contexts can offer

+International contexts can offer

+International Contexts can offer Analytical thinking

+Problem solving

+Self-awaren

+Flexibility

-Ch IDENTIFIED FUTURE SKILLS
+IDENTIFIED FUTURE SKILLS

-Analytical thinking Creative thinking Problem solving Self-awarenum Self-regulation Community Learn Creative thinking Self-awareness Communication Foreign language skills Resilience Digital skills Intercultural skills International contexts can offer What students want (the challenges) Direct teaching/guidance in certain areas e.g. Identifying relevant skills/content Evaluating (decision making) Task management skills (metacognitive development (It helped if the teacher pointed out tha subject was important for me and my understanding grew and I felt engaged WELL BEING Learning environment sh be/involve Safe Relevant Chall ASSESSMENT should be, Informative Positive TEACHER ROLE Important about the teacher is, Attitude/motivation Personality Taaching skills / Appropriate methodology e. g. a guide There are some feachers who aquable to establish a nice environment where easy to talk and do not have the fear to speak environment where easy to talk and do not have the fear to speak comes from the teacher's motivation, why an hadrish elacting and from personality of coverse.
-When I couldn't fee the feacher was all the personality of coverse.
-When I couldn't fee the feacher was all the personality of coverse.
-When I couldn't fee the feacher was all the personality of coverse.
-When I couldn't fee the feacher was all the personality of coverse when I couldn't fee the feacher was all the personality of coverse when I could fee the feet to speak was guidance to leave us on the right track, not to get too far off!
-STUDENT ROLE Students should be,
+Creative thinking

+Self-awaren

+Com-Creative thinking

+Self-awareness

+Communication

+Foreign language

+skills

+Resilience

+Digital skills

+Intercultural skills What students want (the challenges)

+Direct teaching/guidance in certain areas e.g.

+Identifying relevant skills/content

+Evaluating (decision making)

+Task management skills (metacognitive development (It helped if the teacher pointed out tha subject was important for me and my understanding grew and I felt engaged WELL BEING

+Learning environment sh

+be/involve

+Safe

+Relevant

+Challe-ASSESSMENT should be, Informative Positive TEACHER ROLE

+Important about the teacher is,

+Attitude/motivation

+Personality

+Taaching skills / Appropriate

+methodology e. g. a guide

+There are some feachers who aquable to establish a nice

+environment where easy to talk and do not have the fear to speak

+environment where easy to talk and do not have the fear to speak

+comes from the teacher's motivation, why an hadrish elacting and

+from personality of coverse.
+When I couldn't fee the feacher was

+all the personality of coverse.
+When I couldn't fee the feacher was

+all the personality of coverse.
+When I couldn't fee the feacher was

+all the personality of coverse.
+When I couldn't fee the feacher was

+all the personality of coverse when I couldn't fee the feacher was

+all the personality of coverse when I could fee the feacher was

+all the personality of coverse when I could fee the feacher was

+all the personality of the feet to speak

+was guidance to leave up on the right track, not to get foo far off i STUDENT ROLE Students should be,